Logo

 the libsnmp project.

-The agent requires the core library plus the other three library projects
+The agent requires the core library plus the other two library projects

 The final application project is the trap handler 'snmptrapd'.
 This also

-This is so the Debug and Release versions of an application can be built and
+the Debug and Release versions of an application can be built and tested

 OpenSSL is required to support the encryption capabilities in SNMPv3,